 - The device can only be unlocked with a password provided in the Azure portal.

 - The service is protected by the Azure security features.

-- Once your data is uploaded to Azure, the disks on the device are wiped clean, in accordance with NIST 800-88r1 standards.
+- Once your data is uploaded to Azure, the disks on the device are wiped clean, in accordance with National Institute of Standards and Technology (NIST) 800-88r1 standards.

 The Data Box Heavy includes the following components:

 Data Box service – an extension of the Azure portal that lets you manage a Data Box Heavy device from a web interface that you can access from different geographical locations.
-Use the Data Box service to perform daily administration of your Data Box Heavy device.
+Use the Data Box service to administer your Data Box Heavy device.
 The service tasks include how to create and manage orders, view and manage alerts, and manage shares.

 Local web user interface – a web-based UI that is used to configure the device so that it can connect to the local network, and then register the device with the Data Box service.
 Use the local web UI also to shut down and restart the device, view copy logs, and contact Microsoft Support to file a service request.

 Order - Create an order in the Azure portal, provide shipping information, and the destination Azure storage account for your data.
 If the device is available, Azure prepares and ships the device with a shipment tracking ID.

 Receive - Once the device is delivered, cable the device for network and power using the specified cables.
 Turn on and connect to the device.
 Configure the device network and mount shares on the host computer from where you want to copy the data.